-- Cut the eggs, bacon, chicken, avocado and tomatoes into bite size pieces.
-Arrange on top of the salad leaves.
+- Arrange the eggs, bacon, chicken, avocado, and tomatoes on top of the salad leaves.

-- Snip some chives and sprinkle over the top of the salad.
+- Sprinkle the chopped chives over the salad.

-- To make the dressing, whisk together the vinegar and oil and season to your tastes with the other ingredients.
+- To make the dressing, whisk together the vinegar and oil together.

-- Serve the dressing on the side, or pour over at the last moment before serving.
+- Serve the dressing on the side, or pour it over at the last moment before serving.